 1. What content formats do you plan to use — PDFs, Word documents, audio files, and/or video files?
 Which learning standard will you be working with: SCORM, AICC, or Tin Can?
 Make sure the LMS of your choice supports all the file and eLearning formats and data collection capabilities you need.

-Some LMSs have a built-in editor that allows you to create simple tests and courses.
-That’s a good option if you already have a content library and need to deploy basic training materials or extra assessments quickly without extensive customization.
+Some LMS platforms have a built-in editor that allows you to create simple tests and courses.
+That’s a good option if you already have a multimedia content library and need to deploy basic training materials or extra assessments quickly without extensive customization.

 Analytics and reports

 This is one of the major LMS functional requirements.
-We know that training is about results.
+Employee training is about results.
 That’s why you need to decide how you’re going to measure them, and an LMS frees you from having to work with Excel spreadsheets and process performance data manually.

-Answer two questions to see which LMSs can meet your training reporting needs:
+Answer two questions to see which LMSs can meet your reporting needs:

 1. Do you need detailed LMS reports on materials, groups, and users, or is it sufficient for you to have a general notion of learners’ progress?
 Keep in mind that these analytics can also be used to drive improvement in both your content and the learning system itself.